suizhifa/bigWorld/readme.txt

-Git is a version control system git is a free software create a new branch dev
+Git is a version control system git is a free software create a new branch dev too